Sen. Collins expected to announce 2020 plans this week

-U.S. Sen. Susan Collins is expected to announce this week whether she will be seeking re-election in 2020.
+Sen. Susan Collins is expected to announce this week whether she will seek re-election in 2020.

 Collins, a Republican first elected to the Senate in 1997, has filed preliminary paperwork with the Federal Election Commission and raised more than $8 million toward re-election, but has yet to formally announce her candidacy.